-On Maundy Thursday, “mandate or commandment Thursday taken from the first few Latin words sung at the ancient ceremony of the washing of the feet,” we wash each others feet ritually.
-It’s not time to take a literal bath, but it is a time to say: “Hey, I am with you on this journey, and you’re not alone.”
-The humble and intimite act of washing another’s feet on bent knees and allowing others to do the same, allows the message to sink in – I back you on this journey.
-I want to walk with you on this journey – this journey toward the New Jerusalem, to the City of God.
-Even though we walk alone, we walk in the company of others, sharing along the way: doubts and disappointments; joys and fulfilments; wonder and awe of all God’s blessings.
-We are there for each other and have one another’s back.
+We have a tradition here on Maundy Thursday or what literally means “mandate Thursday”, and we wash each other’s feet, it’s not time to take a literal bath, but it is a time to say: “Hey, I am with you on this journey, and you’re not alone.
+I back you on this journey.
+I want to walk with you on this road toward the New Jerusalem, to the City of God.
+We walk together.
+Even though we walk alone, we also walk in the company of others, sharing things together.

-God wants us to have feet that will enable us to travel on a journey to extend the love of Christ to others and to aid others in their journey.
-If that aid includes foot washing and socks, all the better.
-If that assistance means a meal, a warm coat or change of clean clothes, a place to get out of the rain, or a worship experience to hear and feel God’s love for them, then all the better.
+God wants us to have feet that will enable us to travel on this journey to extend the love of Christ to others, to aid them in their spiritual journey.
+If that aid includes foot washing, all the better.
+If that assistance means a meal and a coat, or a place to get out of the rain, then all the better.

 “The Son of man did not come to be served, but to serve and to give his life a ransom for many”.
 (Mark 10:45)